-NOTE: This race is full.
-Please contact the race director to get on the waitlist: firstname.lastname@example.org
+This race is full!
+Please contact firstname.lastname@example.org to get on the waitlist.

 11 mile single loop ‘classic’ race: